Irish Wolfhound

 - Coat Color

-Irish Wolfhound coat colors include gray, brindle (faint tiger stripes), red, black, white and fawn.
+Irish Wolfhound colors include gray, brindle (faint tiger stripes), red, black, white, and fawn.

 - Tail